psolymos/psolymos.github.io/_posts/2016-08-30-my-first-blog-post-was-a-guest-post.md

 *K* = 100 (variance went from 0.44 to 0.03).

-The motivation for the analysis and post was that the number of publications has been persistently around $K=100$ for 5 years.
+The motivation for the analysis and post was that the number of publications has been persistently around *K* = 100 for 5 years.
 So I looked at the correlation between the number of PhD students and the number of publications, using different lag times between 0 and 10 years.
 The correlation was highest for a 7-year lag.
 This more or less indicates a cohort of